12 Great Perks and Benefits For Remote Employees and Virtual Teams

 Unlimited time off

-Offering PTO (paid time off) is (thankfully) no longer an employee perk - it has become the norm.
+Offering PTO (paid time off) has become the norm.
 Companies striving to get the best talent go a step further, though, by offering unlimited time off.
 And while many readers will immediately think this sounds ludicrous, it's actually quite a good idea.

 Encouraging time off is crucial with remote teams - it prevents burnout, keeps productivity high, and emphasizes the wellness we mentioned earlier.